 Therefore, in some states a court petition or an expungement can restore rights to someone federally prohibited under the Lautenberg amendment.
 You should consult with an attorney to determine whether your rights can be restored.

-Recently, on June 5, the House of Representatives passed a bill that would allow non-violent felons to own a gun.
+Recently, the House of Representatives passed a bill that would allow non-violent felons to own a gun.
 The bill was championed by Colorado Republican Rep. Ken Buck.
 This has yet to be passed in the Senate.
 Please check back for updates.